Nikhil-a29/ArduinoDAC/README.md

 <img width="336" alt="Screen Shot 2019-08-12 at 2 55 22 PM" src="https://user-images.githubusercontent.com/33910853/62890296-3c94f700-bd11-11e9-9452-7d6df5d183cb.png">

-Attach previously made connectors to J3 .
+Attach previously made connectors to J3.
+On the EVAL board, insert LK7 (LDAC pin needs to be pulled low in order for the DAC register to be updated) and move LK1 from position A to position B since digital power is coming from J1, not SDP board.
 Solder .200” 3 pin and .200” 2 pin connector to Analog & Digital PCB’s, respectively.
 Solder the 3 position .200” screw terminal and 2 position .200” screw terminal to Analog and Digital power supply boards, respectively.
 Screw into EVAL boards.
 Attach this whole complex after attaching the necessary wires, shown in the next step.

 <img width="275" alt="Screen Shot 2019-08-12 at 2 56 01 PM" src="https://user-images.githubusercontent.com/33910853/62890347-533b4e00-bd11-11e9-805c-0076612a6745.png">